Rules to Protect the Privacy of Australians

 - responding to an apparent threat or to the safety of a person

-- the information relates to an Australian person who is, or is likely, to be:
+- the information relates to Australian persons who are, or are likely to be:

-- acting for, or on behalf of, or is suspected of acting for, or on behalf of, a foreign power
+- acting for, or on behalf of, a foreign power

 - involved in activities related to the proliferation of weapons of mass destruction or the movement of goods listed from time to time in the Defence and Strategic Goods List